sciZer0/7/v/README.md

 Unfortunately, all existing blockchains, being people's working systems, have unsolvable fundamental technological and social problems (described below) which already now are preventing, and most likely will in the future also be preventing them from getting mass adoption.

-This paper proposes an idea (set of ideas/solutions/approaches) on a revolutionary blockchain protocol that solves fundamental problems of the existing blockchains and might really enable mass adoption for crypto.
+This paper proposes an idea (set of ideas/solutions/approaches) on a revolutionary blockchain protocol that solves fundamental problems of the existing blockchains and might really enable mass adoption for crypto — also, might be most suitable for upcoming creative economy.

 The protocol is represented through describing the Unicorn (**U**) blockchain being built based on the given protocol.